-Should a PHA discover that a member of an assisted household was subject to a lifetime registration requirement at admission and was erroneously admitted after June 25, 2001, COC must immediately terminate assistance for the household member.
+Should a PHA discover that a member of an assisted household was subject to a lifetime registration requirement at admission and was erroneously admitted after June 25, 2001, the PHA must immediately terminate assistance for the household member.

-In this situation, COC must offer the family the opportunity to remove the ineligible family member from the household.
-If the family is unwilling to remove that individual from the household, COC must terminate assistance for the household.
+In this situation, the PHA must offer the family the opportunity to remove the ineligible family member from the household.
+If the family is unwilling to remove that individual from the household, the PHA must terminate assistance for the household.